 - We value the great plays of the past for the way their lessons resonate with today’s issues, and new plays for the way they move today’s conversations forward.

 At Aurora, we believe that theatre belongs to everyone.
 We ask that our staff, our artists, and our audience work together to make all people feel welcome here.

-Here's how you can help us support this commitment:
+Here's how you can help us make everyone feel welcome: